MichaelCurrin/docsify-js-tutorial/README.md

 - Add as little code and configuration as possible.
 Focus on the content, with a bit of styling.
 - Be easy to maintain.
-- Quick to get setup on existing projects.
+- Quick to get set up on existing projects.
 - It should be easy to repeat across many projects, without having to deal to have headaches with each.
 (Like a lot of boilerplate code, or installation issues, or drift as layouts/features are added to one and not the others.)
 - Have **no** HTML layout files to maintain.
 - Reduce dependencies and keep installation simple.